kowainik/summoner/README.md

 ## Acknowledgments

-This project was inspired by [Aelve/new-hs](https://github.com/aelve/new-hs#readme), which is the tool with the same goal but the difference is that it's using [`cabal`](https://www.haskell.org/cabal/) for creating projects.
+This project was inspired by [Aelve/new-hs](https://github.com/aelve/new-hs#readme), which is the tool with the same goal but it's using [`cabal`](https://www.haskell.org/cabal/) for creating projects.